NPR/Marist Poll: 40 Percent Of Americans Think Elections Aren't Fair

 Overall, 47 percent of all poll respondents said they think it is either likely or very likely that not all votes will actually be counted in November.
 And that was driven by the almost 60 percent of non-white voters who think there will incorrect tabulation.

-"On a whole this is a pretty lousy report card on the state of American elections," said Dr. Lee Miringoff, Director of the Marist College Institute for Public Opinion, which conducted the poll.
+"On a whole this is a pretty lousy report card on the state of American elections," said Dr. Lee Miringoff, director of the Marist College Institute for Public Opinion, which conducted the poll.

 The NPR/Marist poll was conducted Sept.
 5-9.
 It surveyed 777 registered voters and has a margin of error of 4 percentage points.